DoHITB/CryptoCobol/README.md

 # CryptoCobol
 Cryptographic modules created on COBOL.

-(You can help me develop more thing by [Buying my book](https://www.amazon.es/dp/B0CWDW9HB6)
+(You can help me develop more things by [Buying my book](https://www.amazon.es/dp/B0CWDW9HB6)

 ## Why?
 Why NOT?